bilalhabbab/myessaybot_v2/README.md

 🚀 Full-Stack MERN App for Seamless Essay Generation 🚀

-I developed a full-stack MERN app using Node.js, React, Express, and MongoDB to provide users with a simple way to generate essays.
+Full-stack MERN app using Node.js, React, Express, and MongoDB to provide users with a simple way to generate essays.
 Users can specify the number of words, paragraphs, and a custom prompt for tailored content creation.
 Key features include:

 	•	MongoDB: Stores generated content in the user’s database.
 	•	OpenAI API: Powers the AI-driven essay generation.